-Send your comments by e-mail to comments@us.ibm.com.
+Send comments on this publication or other IBM FileNet Image Services documentation by e-mail to comments@us.ibm.com.
 Be sure to include the name of the product, the version number of the product, and the name and part number of the book (if applicable).
-If you are commenting on specific text, include the location of the text (for example, a chapter and section title, a table number, a page number, or a help topic title).
+If you are commenting on specific text, include the location of the text (for example, a help topic title, a chapter and section title, a table number, or a page number).